embEDUx/documentation/src/usage/usage.md

 # Usage Documentation
-This document will give you pointers at anything you need to know for building and deploying the various products for specific platform.
+This document will give you pointers at anything you need to know for building and deploying the various products for a specific platform.

 ## Prerequisites
 The following requirements are common to the build procedures of all products.